Kurento/kurento/README.md

 ```

 An HTTP server is required for these demos.
 A very simple way of doing this is
-by means of a NodeJS server.
+by means of a [Node.js] server.
 This server can be installed as follows:

 ```bash
 sudo npm install -g http-server